-It’s time for doctors and midwives to start talking and listening to each other, and to the birthing women in their care.
+It’s time for doctors and midwives to start talking and listening to each other.
+And to listen the birthing women in their care.

-It’s time for all of us to set aside our anger and our prejudices and help women, their partners, and their babies have the best birth they can.
+It’s time for all of us to set aside our prejudices and help women, their partners, and their babies.
+That way every mama can have the birth she wants.

 Last update: November 24, 2022